 We are proud of our students and the fantastic work they do with us while they are here.

 When students do particularly good work, we want to tell the world about it.
-Below are some examples of some of the best pieces of work that some of students have produced over the past few years.
+Below are some examples of some interesting pieces of work that our students have produced recently.
 Well done to all of them.

 As part of our 'From Fan Fiction to YouTube: Navigating the Digital Literary Sphere' module, our students are asked to produce a review of a Booker Prize nominated book in Vlog form.
 Here are some examples of their work.

 Best Student Paper Award in Equality and Diversity

 English student, Catriona Fida, won the prestigious prize within the School of Social Sciences and Humanities of ‘Best Student Paper Award in Equality and Diversity’, being awarded £100 prize money.
 The award recognised an essay Catriona wrote for her ‘Neo-Victorianism’ module, on the topic of disability.
 Catriona’s essay was nominated by her ‘Neo-Victorianism’ module tutors, Anne-Marie Beller and Claire O’Callaghan.
 The essay was described by Anne-Marie and Claire as “critically mature, sensitive, beautifully written and, of course, in receipt of an excellent mark.”

 Winner of The Lucretia Mott Student Essay Award 2020

 English student, Ellie Start, submitted her work to a competition and won The Lucretia Mott Student Essay Award 2020.
 The award is associated with The American Academy of Religion: Quaker Studies Unit and the competition accepted essays from undergraduate, masters, and PhD students.
 Upon winning the award, Ellie's essay was recommended for publication in the Quaker Studies journal (Liverpool University Press).
 It will be featured in the June 2021 issue.